Dufferin Grove Park is Toronto's other hotspot for summer fun

 Visit the CELOS-run Dufferin Grove Park website and you'll find the same kind of content: a critical look at the proposed Northwest corner revitalization, vandalization notices, a publication on the importance of campfires in parks penned by prolific CELOS admin Jutta Mason—nothing goes unanalyzed here.

 The result is the kind of park where everything grows.
-Friday Night Dinner ($7.50 for a main and a side) continue to flourish.
-Successful fundraising for the Dufferin Grove Skatepark in 2018 makes it one of the few flourishing skate parks in a city that's sorely lacking them.
+Successful fundraising for the Dufferin Grove Skatepark in 2018 made it one of the few flourishing skate parks in a city that's sorely lacking them.

 The Adventure Playground is probably one of the most popular kids' spots in the city with an enclosed area, wading pool, sandpit.